JustinFassio/recipe-generator/docs/categories/seed-users-update-summary.md

 - Added 36 new recipes with diverse category combinations
 - Maintained proper UUID structure and realistic data
 - Added proper image URLs for all recipes
+- **Added geographic data** for all test users (country, state/province, city)
+- Updated profile creation to handle new geographic fields

 ### **2. `docs/auth/SEED_USERS.md`**